JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 #### Processing
 Videos consist of a lot of data, so processing it will be somewhat slow.\
-The speed at which this occurs is mostly dependent on your CPU and the video resolution.\
+The speed at which this occurs is mostly dependent on your CPU and the video resolution.
+It seems that the codec / file type also plays a role.
+More testing is needed.

 Surprisingly, the biggest bottleneck in this program is opening and reading a frame.
 On my Ryzen 2200G, just reading the frame data is much slower than playback speed.
 I suspect this is due to a lack of hardware acceleration.

 <br/><br/>